programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ## Topic-model a collection of texts from Project Gutenberg.

 Let's download a book of ee cummings poems from Project Gutenberg as an example corpus.
-This is pretty small corpus for topic modelling (only 40 or so poems), but allows us to demonstrate some of the basics.
+This is a relative small corpus for topic modelling (only 40 or so poems), but will allow us to demonstrate the basic mechanics.

 ```python
 import requests